Two new innovation metrics… and why you need them

 The Quality Wave and Productivity Wave crested decades ago, and we’re now in the Innovation Wave.
 (See Catch the Innovation Wave at AIM Whitepapers.)
 At some point, the “normal” approach to B2B innovation will look very, very different, including our metrics.
 Many companies will be surprised by these changes.
 Others will have seen the future, and seized competitive advantage years earlier.

 If you want to be in this latter group, please check out our research report, What Drives B2B Organic Growth.
 Or reach out to contact us to discuss this more.
 In the last few years, we’ve learned enough that the future of B2B innovation is becoming quite clear, almost obvious.
 Your path to this future can be exciting, rewarding, and ever-so-measurable.

-PS: A great way to “sample the future” is by attending one of our public workshops.
+PS: A great way to “sample the future” is by attending one of our open workshops.